openrewrite/rewrite-docs/reference/recipes/java/recipes/removeapplicabilitytestfromyamlrecipe.md

-# Remove applicability test from Yaml recipe
+# Remove any-source applicability and migrate single-source applicability tests in YAML recipe

 **org.openrewrite.java.recipes.RemoveApplicabilityTestFromYamlRecipe**

-_Remove the applicability test from the YAML recipe when migrating from Rewrite 7 to 8, as it is no longer supported and may require migrating the recipe to Java code._
+_Removes any-source applicability tests from YAML recipes, as the are no longer supported in Rewrite 8 and migrates single-source applicability tests to preconditions._

 ### Tags